1 Day in Mijas: Exploring Spain’s Stunning White Mountain Village

 Overnight in Mijas Spain

-While we decided to head back to our apartment on the beach, you can easily spend the night in Mijas Pueblo!
-Actually, we would recommend it and plan to when we return.
+While we decided to head back to our apartment on the beach, you can easily spend the night in Mijas village!
+We definitely plan to spend a few nights next time we return.

 Fun VacationMijas Residence – These spacious apartments have sea views and are just a quick drive away from the center of town.
 Enjoy the pool and shared BBQ area in the mountains of Mijas.

 Guest House – La Posada de Mijas – Set in the historic heart of Mijas Spain!
-Enjoy an apartment within walking distance of the best attractions and Mijas food.
+Enjoy an apartment within walking distance of the best attractions and restaurants.

 Guide Mijas Spain

-Have any questions on Mijas Spain or want to share your own experience in this charming mountain village?
+Have any questions on this article or want to share more fun things to do in Mijas Spain?
 Leave us a comment below!

 Safe Travels,